BillyRuffian/SweetCyanideBlog/content/about/_index.md

 One day, I decided I didn't want to eat meat anymore.

-Now, I live on a smallholding.
-I've bred pigs and sheep.
-I've hatched countless fowl.
-I've splinted the legs of hatchings when their were spraddled and bottle fed lambs who took residence in the kitchen in front of the Rayburn.
-I looked after them with tenderness, raised them, and took them to slaughter at small and friendly abbatoir.
-I've killed, plucked and dressed my Christmas dinner.
-In short, I'm not squeamish about meat but I always felt that there was right and kind way to farm it.
+I've raised animals for food and long believed it was possible to farm in ways which are kind and right.

 I changed my mind.
+I don't keep farm animals anymore and don't eat meat.

+## The purpose of this

+I'm learning how to cook again.
+I have to build up a bank of things I like to eat to replace a few decades of meals I could cook without thinking.

-I have a terrible memory so this place serves as a place for me to capture recipes I like.
+Because I have a terrible memory, this place serves as a place for me to capture recipes I like.
 I can also checkout the lists of ingredients I need while wandering doing my shopping.
 It works better for me than writing them down in a notepad.

+# Food rules, the rules of food

+Eating should be enjoyable.
+Cooking should be fun.
+Other people should enjoy sharing food with you even if they are meat eaters.

+I'm a brit and following that particular cooking tradition, a plate ought to have a 'main event' with a supporting cast of other vegetables unless the meal is in a different culinary style.

+Faking it with meat-subsitutes is sometimes ok but it's not ideal.

 ## On the naming of things